-Ochronosis, or alkaptonuria, is a rare multisystem autosomal recessive metabolic disorder.
+Ochronosis, or alkaptonuria (AKU), is a rare multisystem autosomal recessive metabolic disorder.

 On imaging, the most particular presentation is on the spine, with osteoporotic bones and dense disc calcifications.